-The 2023 Annual State of the Market Report for PJM focuses on the first seven months of the 2023/2024 planning period as well as the 2023/2024 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2023, through December 31, 2023.
+The 2024 Quarterly State of the Market Report for PJM: January through March focuses on the first 10 months of the 2023/2024 planning period as well as the 2023/2024 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2023, through March 31, 2024.
 The Market Monitoring Unit (MMU) analyzed measures of market structure, participant conduct and market performance, including market size, concentration, offer behavior, and price.
-The MMU concludes that the PJM FTR auction market results were partially competitive in 2023.
+The MMU concludes that the PJM FTR auction market results were partially competitive in the first three months of 2024.